lauramazzuca21/multiplayer_spaceshooter/README.md

 # multiplayer_spaceshooter

-Multiplayer shooter developed on Unity that uses smartphones as controllers
+Multiplayer space shooter developed on Unity that uses smartphones as controllers